 f.
 Family Customs and Family Basics.

 In China a celebration is held when each child turns 100 days old.
-In the Netherlands turning 50 is celebrated.
 German children receive a large paper cone filled with supplies on their first day of school.
 In Vietnam everyone’s birthday is celebrated on New Years Day.
 In Denmark a flag is flown outside their house to announce a birthday.
 In France the last Sunday in May is the Day of Mothers and the traditional gift is a cake in the shape of a flower.
 In Mexico whenever a girl turns 15 there is a celebration that includes dinner and dancing while she wears a full-length ball gown.
 In Indonesia a married couple is not allowed to go to the bathroom for 3 days.
 In the western culture, children place their baby teeth under their pillow when they go to bed and a tooth fairy visits that night to take the tooth and leaves some money.
-The Navajo Native Americans celebrates when a girl becomes a teenager by having athletic competition to show the strength of womanhood.
 Almost every culture has a custom of honoring the family.

 g.
 Family Surnames.